COVID-19 pandemic in Michigan: 2020

 On April 14, Regency nursing home in Grand Blanc Township reported 16 cases of COVID-19, four of them deaths.

 A Flint Police officer died of COVID-19 on April 17.
 Also on April 17, Maple Woods Manor nursing home in Clio reported 13 of its residents have died from COVID-19.

 On April 19, a five-year-old Detroit girl became Michigan's youngest resident to die from COVID-19 at that point.

 On April 20, Hurley Medical Center reported one of its veteran public safety officers died of COVID-19.

 On April 21, it was reported 60 workers at a JBS Meat Packaging plant in Gun Plain Township tested positive for COVID-19.

 On May 11, 25 female residents and four staff members at Wolverine Home Services, a youth treatment facility in Vassar, tested positive for COVID-19.

 On May 12, former state politician Morris Hood III, who served in both houses of the legislature, died of COVID-19 at the age of 54.

 On June 19, it was reported over 50 workers at Maroa Farms in Coldwater tested positive for COVID-19.

 Starting in late June, Harper's Restaurant & Brew Pub in East Lansing was linked to over 180 cases.
-The Ingham County Health Department has asked anyone who visited the bar between June 12–20 to self-quarantine for 14 days.
-It has also issued an emergency order for all restaurants and bars in the county, requiring them to operate at 50% capacity or no more than 75 people, whichever is less.
+The Ingham County Health Department asked anyone who visited the bar between June 12–20 to self-quarantine for 14 days.
+It also issued an emergency order for all restaurants and bars in the county, requiring them to operate at 50% capacity or no more than 75 people, whichever is less.

 On June 24, two members of the Detroit Tigers organization (pitcher Daniel Norris and a coach) tested positive for COVID-19.
 Norris was later cleared to join the Opening Day roster.

 On July 5, it was reported 12 cases were linked to the Playhouse Club in Romulus while another was linked to the Checkers restaurant next door.

-An Independence Day party in Saline has been linked to 43 confirmed cases.
+An Independence Day party in Saline was linked to 43 confirmed cases.

 On July 20, a news release from the Catholic website Global Sisters Report announced that 13 nuns who were members of the Felician Sisters of North America had died from complications of the virus in Livonia.

-Since July 30, the Detroit Lions have placed eight players on the injury list after they tested positive for COVID-19.
+In late July, the Detroit Lions placed eight players on the injury list after they tested positive for COVID-19.

 On July 31, State Senator Tom Barrett tested positive for COVID-19.

-The Spring Ministries Camp trip that took place from July 12–17 in Gladwin has been linked to 53 confirmed cases and 13 suspected cases.
+The Spring Ministries Camp trip that took place from July 12–17 in Gladwin was linked to 53 confirmed cases and 13 suspected cases.